Business25 March 20267 min read

 Common Business Plan Mistakes

 Overly optimistic financial projections.
 The "conservative" scenario should still be uncomfortable.
-Investors and lenders have seen thousands of these - they discount projections automatically.
+Investors and lenders have seen thousands of these and discount projections automatically.

 No competitive analysis.
-"There is no direct competition" is almost never true, and it signals you haven't done the research.
+"There is no direct competition" is almost never true, and it signals you have not done the research.

 Features, not benefits.
 Your plan should focus on what the customer gains, not what the product does.